Instructional Student Assistant for the Learning Center

 - Evaluations: ISA's may be evaluated per CBA, Unit 11, Article 8

 - Salary: Each department has different salary scales.
-Please check with your department for your Base Salary.
-The monthly salary is calculated based on the Weighted Teaching Units assigned.
+Please check with your department for your Hourly Rate.

 - Salary Schedule: The salary schedule can be found on the Faculty Affairs website here.

-- Assignments: Assignments are made by Department Chair or Program Coordinator after consultation with the teaching associate.
+- Assignments: Assignments are made by Department Chair or Program Coordinator after consultation with the applicant.

 - Duties Form: Per the Collective Bargaining Agreement for Unit 11, a Duties Form (see Appendix E of the CBA) will be completed between the Department and Academic Student Employee.
 This form substantiates the jobs included for the department teaching associate position.